MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-knowledge-management.md

 # Create knowledge articles

 Write a knowledge article to share information with technicians.
-Add images and videos to your articles to explain things better and make the articles engaging.
+Add images and videos to explain things better and make the articles engaging.
 You can author, edit, search, publish, and translate the knowledge articles.

 After creating a knowledge article, you can have the article reviewed or schedule it for publication.
 An article isn't available to dispatchers and technicians until the article is published.